 Medical education in the UK went through a period of enormous change at the end of the last decade, and continues to change quite rapidly.
 The Royal Colleges and the GMC have defined their areas of influence and there is much more clarity about processes and who is driving them.

 The Peninsula Postgraduate Medical Education has full GMC approval for three National Training Numbers.
 Rotating between placements will give you a sense of different sub-specialties but also some insight into working for different organisations.
 The scheme covers one foundation trust (Cornwall), one social enterprise (Livewell SW) and another NHS provider.
 Usually a trainee will be in one placement per year for 3 years but less than full time (LTFT) trainees may train for 60% of the time and take longer to complete their training.

 Our scheme comes under Peninsula Postgraduate Medical Education where it is overseen by the School of Psychiatry.
 The School Manager is based at the Peninsula Postgraduate Medical Education, Plumer House, Tailyour Road, Crownhill, Devon, PL6 5DH

 The Academic Programme

-Trainees from the Devon CAP HST training programme, the Bristol, Bath, Swindon and Gloucestershire programme attend the academic programme in Bristol.
+Trainees from the Devon CAP HST training programme, the Bristol, Bath, Swindon and Gloucestershire programme attend the academic programme which traditionally has been organized in Bristol but recently has been occurring virtually.
 A consultant child and adolescent psychiatrist oversees the teaching in a three year rolling programme.
 The course is on alternate Fridays in three 10 week terms per year and usually represents 15 days per year.
 It is usually held in Bristol and includes seminars, journal reviews, clinical case presentations, research meetings, outside speakers and a Balint group.
 It is also an important group for peer learning.

 Appraisal & Revalidation